Personal name: Western name order (family name last)

-Eastern name order
+Eastern name order (family name first)

 Abraham Lincoln's name is spelled as "Lincoln Ábrahám" in this magazine from Hungary, the only country in Europe that officially uses the Eastern order – even foreign names used to be Hungarianized up until the 20th century.

-The order family name, given name, commonly known as the Eastern name order, began to be prominently used in Ancient China and subsequently influenced the East Asian cultural sphere (China, Japan, Korea, and Vietnam) and particularly among the Chinese communities in Cambodia, Laos, Indonesia, Malaysia, Singapore, or the Philippines.
+The order family name, given name, commonly known as the Eastern name order, began to be prominently used in Ancient China and subsequently influenced the East Asian cultural sphere (China, Taiwan, Japan, Korea, and Vietnam) and particularly among the Chinese communities in Cambodia, Laos, Indonesia, Malaysia, Singapore, or the Philippines.
 It is also used in the southern and northeastern parts of India, and by the Khmer and Hmong of Southeast Asia, as well as by Hungary, and the Mordvins of the former Soviet Union.
-In Uganda, the ordering "traditional family name first, Western origin given name second" is also frequently used.
-German names in rural areas where heavy dialect is spoken also use eastern name order.
+In Rwanda and Uganda, the ordering "traditional family name (surname) first, Western origin given name second" is also frequently used.
+Eastern name order may occasionally be used in rural areas of Germany in informal, spoken contexts.

 When East Asian names are transliterated into the Latin alphabet, some people prefer to convert them to the Western order, while others leave them in the Eastern order but write the family name in capital letters.
 To avoid confusion, there is a convention in some language communities, e.g., French, that the family name should be written in all capitals when engaging in formal correspondence or writing for an international audience.
 In Hungarian, the Eastern order of Japanese names is officially kept, and Hungarian transliteration is used (e.g. Mijazaki Hajao in Hungarian), but Western name order is also sometimes used with English transliteration (e.g. Hayao Miyazaki).
 This is also true for Hungarian names in Japanese, e.g. Ferenc Puskás (プシュカーシュ・フェレンツ, written in the same Eastern order "Puskás Ferenc").

 Starting from the Meiji Restoration in 1868, the Western name order was primarily used among the Japanese nobility when identifying themselves to non-Asians with their romanized names.
 As a result, in popular Western publications, this order became increasingly used for Japanese names in the subsequent decades.
-In 2020, the Government of Japan reverted the Westernized name order back to the Eastern name order in official documents (e.g. identity documents, academic certificates, birth certificates, marriage certificates, among others), which means writing family name first in capital letters and has recommended that the same format be used among the general Japanese public.
+In 2020, the Government of Japan reverted the Westernized name order back to the Eastern name order in official documents (e.g. identity documents, academic certificates, birth certificates, marriage certificates, among others), which means writing the family name first in capital letters, and has recommended that the same format be used among the general Japanese public.

 Japan has also requested Western publications to respect this change, such as not using Shinzo Abe but rather Abe Shinzo, similar to how Chinese leader Xi Jinping is not referred to as Jinping Xi.
 Its sluggish response by Western publications was met with ire by Japanese politician Taro Kono, who stated that "If you can write Moon Jae-in and Xi Jinping in correct order, you can surely write Abe Shinzo the same way."